“So when can I start ordering stuff off Amazon and get it delivered to my front door via drone delivery?”

 - The drones cannot be operated in Class B, C, D, or E at the surface airspace without an authorization or waiver.

-Following up on the last point, where are the customers?
-Near cities.
+Following up on the last point, where are the most customers?

 Let’s just pull some data from Arizona’s Amazon fulfillment distribution centers.
 Taxjar’s blog listed five address in Arizona (but it really is only four buildings).

 - #PHX3 – 6835 W. Buckeye Rd.
 Phoenix, AZ, 85043 – Maricopa County

 - #PHX5 – 16920 W. Commerce Dr. Goodyear, AZ, 85338 – Maricopa County

 - #PHX6 – 4750 W. Mohave St. Phoenix, AZ, 85043 – Maricopa County